friendly-bits/geoblocker-bash/README.md

 - Post-installation, provides a command to check on current geoblocking status so you don't have to run a few separate utilities and compare their output manually.
 - Post-installation, provides a utility for the user to manage and change geoblocking config (adding or removing country codes, changing the cron schedule etc).
 - All that is well documented, read **TL;DR** for more info.
+- If an error or invalid input is encountered, provides useful feedback to help you solve the issue.
+- Lots of comments in the code, in case you want to change something in it or learn how the scripts are working.

 I created this project for running on my own server, and it's been doing its job since the early releases, reducing the bot scans/attacks (which I'd been seeing a lot in the logs) to virtually zero.
 As I wanted it to be useful to other people as well, I implemented many reliability features which should make it unlikely that the scripts will misbehave on systems other than my own.
 But of course, use at your own risk.
 Before publishing a new release, I run the code through shellcheck to test for potential issues, and test the scripts on my server.